Within this section you will find support services and information around domestic abuse and safeguarding.

 2. Preparing your child to use the Internet

-There is a great deal of guidance available on how to support your child to use the Internet safely.
-Please look at the links and booklets which have been attached.
+There is a huge amount of guidance available on how to support your child to use the Internet safely.

 Common guidance includes: